dfinity/portal/docs/developer-docs/integrations/sns/get-sns/get-sns-intro.md

 There are two main tools for testing the SNS
 1. [SNS local testing](./local-testing.md) allows one to test the SNS locally.
    This includes
-   * testing the SNS's launch which enables developers to try out different initial parameters.
+   * Testing the SNS's launch which enables developers to try out different initial parameters.
    * testing the integration of the SNS with a dapp, for example if you integrate parts of the frontend for the SNS into you dapp or